SAP/sap-btp-service-operator/README.md

 >   ```bash
-  >   btp delete binding --name BINDING_NAME --subaccount SUBACCOUNT_NAME
+  >   btp delete services/binding --name BINDING_NAME
   >   ```
 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>